-Before getting into the five steps here are a few things to know about Arkansas LLCs.
+Before getting into the six steps here are a few things to know about Arkansas LLCs.

 Arkansas requires most businesses to obtain a license and pay a fee if operating in the state.
 Please check with the state to make sure your business is complying with the license requirements for your particular profession.

 How Much Does It Cost to Get an LLC In Arkansas?

 Arkansas has one of the lowest filing fees of any state (tied with Kentucky) for $50.

 Arkansas requires an annual report from domestic LLCs, regardless of business activity, in addition to paying the annual franchise tax with the Arkansas Department of Finance and Administration.
 This will cost $150 annually.